 Identifying and Overcoming Barriers to Health and Health Care in Northern New England

-In rural areas of northern New England, residents may experience barriers to health care access, including transportation and provider capacity.
-Such barriers may reduce access to primary care, mental health care, and cutting-edge treatments typically provided by academic medical centers, such as clinical trials for cancer and other diseases.
+In rural areas of northern New England, residents may experience barriers to health care access such as lack of transportation or limited provider capacity.
+Such barriers may reduce access to primary care, mental health care, and cutting-edge treatments typically provided by academic medical centers.

 Building Academic–Community Partnerships

 Systematically improving our understanding of differences in health care delivery between rural and non-rural areas has enormous potential to inform health care improvements that would impact individual patients and entire populations.
-Extending state-of-the art treatment (such as for cancer) from academic settings to rural areas, and developing research ideas from rural communities into rigorous studies could greatly expand our knowledge of how rurality impacts health and health care, and how we can use this information to improve the health of rural New England.
-This is a principal mission of the Rural Health Research & Community Engagement Core.
+Extending state-of-the art treatment from academic settings to rural areas and developing research ideas from rural communities into rigorous studies is a top priority.
+Such advances could greatly expand our knowledge of how rurality impacts health and health care and how we can use this information to improve the health of rural New England.
+This is a principal mission of the Community Engagement & Outreach Core.

 Engaging the Community in Research

-- People directly or indirectly impacted by a research intervention, for example, patients and their families
+- People directly or indirectly impacted by a research intervention (i.e., patients and their families)

-- Staff, groups, or individuals responsible for systems-level healthcare implementation and delivery, for example, community leaders and staff in community-based organizations, and individuals and groups paying for, purchasing, or making policy decisions about health.
+- Staff, groups, or individuals responsible for systems-level healthcare implementation and delivery (i.e., staff in community-based organizations and/or individuals/groups paying for, purchasing, or making policy decisions about health)

 How Can I Get Involved?

-The Rural Health Research & Community Engagement Core is developing initiatives that will provide opportunities for community input from health care providers, staff and patients in rural areas of northern New England.
+The Community Engagement & Outreach Core is developing initiatives that will provide opportunities for community input from health care providers, staff, and patients in rural areas of northern New England.
 As these initiatives are launched, the core will solicit input from rural health stakeholders and consumers.